 - Abode offers a limited return period.
 You must return the equipment within 30 days for a refund.
 Scout’s return period is a bit more flexible.
 Scout offers a 60-day guarantee on its components.

 - Scout’s Hub was designed to be stylish.
 It is available in both black and white finishes.
 So, you can choose the style that works best with your decor.
-There is only one option for Abode.

 Home Security– Both Abode and Scout offer a customizable, comprehensive home security system.
 Either system will easily secure any size home or apartment thanks to the many optional add-on features, like glass shatter detection.